Josh Lueke

-Joshua William Lueke (born December 5, 1984) is an American former professional baseball relief pitcher.
+Joshua William Lueke (LOO-kee; born December 5, 1984) is an American former professional baseball relief pitcher.
 He played in Major League Baseball (MLB) for the Seattle Mariners and Tampa Bay Rays, and in Nippon Professional Baseball (NPB) for the Tokyo Yakult Swallows.

-His impending retirement from professional baseball was announced prior to the upcoming 2022-2023 winter season of the Mexican Pacific League.
+Baseball career

-Professional career
+Amateur career

+Lueke attended Scott High School in Covington, Kentucky, and was a pitcher and middle infielder on the school's baseball team.
+He began playing college baseball at St. Catharine College, growing six inches before his freshman year.
+He transferred to play for the Northern Kentucky Norse.

 Texas Rangers

-Lueke was drafted by the Texas Rangers in the 16th round of the 2007 Major League Baseball Draft.
-He played for the Spokane Indians, Clinton LumberKings, and Bakersfield Blaze.
+Lueke was drafted by the Texas Rangers in the 16th round of the 2007 MLB draft.
+He played for the Spokane Indians, Clinton LumberKings, and Bakersfield Blaze in 2007 and 2008.
+He only pitched in four games in 2009 and was suspended by the Rangers following his arrest in April.

 Seattle Mariners

-On July 9, 2010, Lueke was traded to the Seattle Mariners along with Justin Smoak and fellow prospects Matt Lawson and Blake Beavan for Cliff Lee and Mark Lowe.
+On July 9, 2010, Texas traded Lueke along with Justin Smoak and fellow prospects Matt Lawson and Blake Beavan to Seattle for pitchers Cliff Lee and Mark Lowe.

-On April 3, 2011, he made his Major League debut for the Mariners against the Oakland Athletics.
-He threw two-thirds of an inning giving up four runs on two hits.
-He also had two walks and two strikeouts.
+On April 3, 2011, Lueke made his major league debut for the Mariners against the Oakland Athletics.
+He threw 2/3 of an inning, giving up four runs on two hits and two walks, recording both outs via strikeout.
+He pitched in 25 games in his rookie season, with a 1–1 record and 6.06 earned run average (ERA).

 Tampa Bay Rays

-On November 27, 2011, Lueke and a player to be named later were traded to the Tampa Bay Rays in exchange for John Jaso.
+On November 27, 2011, Lueke and a player to be named later were traded to the Tampa Bay Rays for John Jaso.

 On March 16, 2013, the Rays optioned Lueke to their Triple-A team, the Durham Bulls.

-On May 10, 2013, Lueke was recalled to join the Rays major league club.
+On May 10, Lueke was recalled to join the Rays.
 He pitched 11/3 innings in his season debut against the San Diego Padres, striking out two.
-Lueke was recalled by the Rays on September 1, 2013.
+Lueke was recalled by the Rays on September 1.

 Lueke was designated for assignment on June 7, 2014.
 He cleared waivers and was outrighted to Triple-A on June 9.